“There’s no way this car will make it the rest of the way home in the dark. The alternator belt is gone,” I said.

 We’ve lived together on the homestead four years now.
 Donna and I have built our homestead into a peaceful little corner of the world with a small dog-boarding and training business.
 We have a rabbit house where we raise and sell meat-rabbits.
 We have a chicken house were our chickens lay eggs which Donna incubates into new chicks for locals to buy.

 The most interesting new addition to our homestead is a pair of lady Dwarf Nigerian milk goats.
-On our twenty-fifth wedding anniversary we drove an hour away and bought each other “half” of a Dwarf Nigerian milk goat.
-Those two haves made a whole milk goat named Blue.
+On our twenty-fifth wedding anniversary, we drove an hour away and bought each other “half” of a Dwarf Nigerian milk goat.
+Those two halves made a whole milk goat named Blue.
 Two days later we added Vanilla, so Blue would have a friend.

 Every morning we milk the goats, sometimes together.
 The milking is always a point of interest, “How much milk did you get?” or “This morning I saw a snake.”
 The activities of the homestead give us projects to work on together.
 The projects matter.
 They have to get done or animals will have no home, chicks will freeze to death, and nature will overrun our little oasis.
 These projects are the golden thread that binds us together.